What is Pareto Analysis?

-- The procedures and the processes which are followed while making changes are generally documented while conducting this analysis which will help in better preparation and the improvements in the future decision making.
+- The procedures and the processes which are followed while making changes are generally documented while conducting this analysis, which will help in better preparation and improvements in future decision making.

 - Pareto analysis conducted does not provide the solutions to issues; rather only helps in identifying a few significant causes that are responsible for the majority of problems.

-- This analysis is based on the past information which small businesses owners may not find useful because that might not represent the current situation of the company correctly.
+- This analysis is based on past information that small business owners may not find useful because that might not represent the current situation of the company correctly.

-- Its success is dependent on the accuracy of scoring of each of the issue. businesses which fail to assign proper scoring against each factor on the Pareto chart will get the inaccurate results.
+- Its success is dependent on the accuracy of scoring each of the issues.
+Businesses that fail to assign proper scoring against each factor on the Pareto chart will get inaccurate results.

 Important Points of Pareto Analysis